NickGrunert/master-thesis/modules/00_intro.typ

     // TODO talk about LOD2

     == Research Questions

-    Domain Adaptation and Generalization
-    How can SAM be adapted to different types of aerial imagery (e.g., varying resolutions, sensor types, geographic locations)?
-How well does SAM generalize to different roof materials, and roof structures?
-Can we develop strategies to improve SAM's adaptability to diverse building types and reduce the need for fine- tuning?

-    One-Shot Learning for Building Analysis
-    How effective is SAM's zero-shot learning capability in accurately segmenting building roof details (roof segments, roof building parts, etc.) without prior training data?
+    How effective is the zero-shot learning capability of #abr("SAM") in accurately segmenting building roof details, particularly individual roof segments, without prior training?
-    What improvements can be achieved by implementing a one-shot learning approach using text prompts or single-point prompts for building roof detail segmentation?
+    What improvements can be achieved by implementing a one-shot learning approach using input prompts for the segmentation of building roof details, or which method is best?
-    Develop a methodology for implementing one-shot learning in SAM using text prompts and single-point prompts.

-    Incorporating nDSM Data
+    How well does #abr("SAM") generalise to different roof materials and structures?
+    Can we develop strategies to improve the adaptability of #abr("SAM") to different building types and reduce the need for fine tuning?

-    How can nDSM data be effectively incorporated into SAM's segmentation process to improve the accuracy of building analysis tasks?
-Can we develop a fusion mechanism that combines features from RGB and nDSM data to enhance the segmentation of building components?
+    How can nDSM data be effectively incorporated into the #abr("SAM") segmentation process to improve the accuracy of building analysis tasks?
+    Can we develop a fusion mechanism that combines features from RGB and nDSM data to improve the segmentation of building components?

-    Workflow Implementation:
-    Design and implement an automated workflow for generating training data using SAM’s segmentation capabilities.
+    Design and implement an automated training data generation workflow.
-    Conduct real-time segmentation experiments on large-scale aerial imagery datasets and document the practical challenges and solutions.
+    Conduct real-time segmentation experiments on aerial imagery and document the practical challenges and solutions.
   ]
 }